0Risotto/Salleha/docs/chapters/chapter1/chapter1.typ

 Without a system to hold everything together it require a lot of effort to pull through the maintenance tasks.
 To satisfy users, they need a system to adapt to their needs.
-Providing a smooth, painless experience through an easy to use interface.A system is needed such that it enables feedback submission, tracks administrative responses, and provides data-driven insights for continuous service improvement.
+Providing a smooth, painless experience through an easy to use interface.
+A system is needed such that it enables feedback submission, tracks administrative responses, and provides data-driven insights for continuous service improvement.
 Delaying this solution risks further dissatisfaction and missed opportunities for institutional growth.

 ==== System Capabilities
-+ Ticket submission with images and location info
-+ Role-based dashboards for users, technicians, and administrators
++ Ticket Submission Capabilities. \ #text([
+- Users are able to submit maintenance tickets through a user-friendly interface.
+- Tickets include: \ #text([
+  - Text description of the issue.
+  - Image attachments to provide visual context.
+  - Location tagging to help technicians identify where the issue is.
+])])

++ Role-Based Dashboards. \ #text([
+- The system provides separate dashboards based on user roles.
+- Roles include: \ #text([
+  - Users: Can submit and track tickets, view status updates, and provide feedback.
+  - Technicians: Can view assigned tickets, update task statuses, and log maintenance work.
+  - Administrators: Can assign tasks, monitor performance, and access analytics dashboards (restricted access).
+])])

++ Task Assignment and Scheduling. \ #text([
+- Administrators can assign tasks to technicians based on priority and availability.
+- System supports: \ #text([
+  - Priority-based task distribution depending on if its urgent or normal.
+  - Scheduling of tasks to optimize technician workload and response time.
+\ ])])
-+ Priority-based task assignment and scheduling
++ Push and Email Notifications. \ #text([
+- The system provides real time updates on ticket statuses.
+- Notification types include: \ #text([
+  - Push notifications via web or mobile.
-+ Push/email notifications for status updates
+  - Email alerts for important status changes.
+])])
-+ Maintenance history and analytics for equipment and areas
++ Maintenance History and Analytics. \ #text([
+- System keeps a log of all past maintenance activities.
+- Analytics dashboard features: \ #text([
+  - Insights into frequent issues by area or equipment.
+  - Performance tracking for continuous improvement.
+  - Access restricted to administrators only.
+])])
 ==== Business Benefits
--
--
--
+- Providing a better quality of life.
+- Overall increase of the user satisfaction.
+- Increasing speed of maintenance tasks.
+- Eliminating delays and lessening risks.
--
+- Providing better communication channels.
 == Feasbility Studies
 === Techinical Feasibility
 The technical feasibility assesses the technological components necessary